penseipublicidade/website/docs/controls/navigationdrawer.md

 ### `elevation`

-The elevation of the NavigationDrawer itself.
+The elevation of the navigation drawer itself.

 ### `indicator_color`